Accessibility Options on EXP

-The Talking Guide, also known as the Screen Reader, is a voice guidance feature available on EXP that will speak the text on your screen.
+Screen Reader is a voice guidance feature available on EXP that will speak the text on your screen.
 This feature covers functions such as program selection, channels, menus, settings, search and much more making navigation of on-screen services and functions easier for customers with visual disabilities.
+Note: If you have Armstrong EXP, the Screen Reader functionality is no longer supported and may not operate properly.
+If you need access to Screen Reader functionality, please update your equipment with us to EXP Stream.
+You can visit here (link shop) to order it or contact us at 1.844.423.5049

-• To turn on the Talking Guide, hold down the A button for a minimum of 2 seconds.
+• To turn on Screen Reader, hold dwon the A button for a minimum of 2 seconds.

 • If you press A for less than 2 seconds, A performs its normal function.

-• If you press A for more than 2 seconds again, the Talking Guide turns off.
+• If you press A for more than 2 seconds again, Screen Reader turns off.

 • When Channel Up or Down is pressed, the channel and program information are audible.